umulmrum/HolidayBundle/README.md

 Contributions are highly welcome.
 Please follow these rules when submitting a PR:

-- mimic existing code for style and structure
+- Mimic existing code for style and structure.
-- add unit tests for (almost )all of your code
+- Add unit tests for (almost )all of your code.
-- use the Symfony code style (php-cs-fixer with symfony level)
+- Use the Symfony code style (php-cs-fixer with symfony level).

 By submitting a PR you agree that all your contributed code may be used under the MIT license.